Many companies operate in multiple regions and countries and need to report on their fixed assets based on various legal and valuation frameworks.

 Schematically, this looks as follows:

 Using this approach there will be no technical error when assigning company codes to chart of depreciation.
 The ledgers Z1 and Z2 represent the valuation according to Local GAAP and Local Tax, using the K4 FY variant.
 However, there is still a technical limitation that in Asset Explorer and in other asset reports will be displayed values and periods based on the leading ledger FY variant only.
-This is standard SAP behavior, as explained in the OSS note 2490222 - Additional Explanation to SAP Note 2220152: Alternative Fiscal Year Variant / Parallel Valuation / Period Determination / Reporting.
+This is standard SAP behavior, as explained in the SAP note 2490222 - Additional Explanation to SAP Note 2220152: Alternative Fiscal Year Variant / Parallel Valuation / Period Determination / Reporting.

 As the note explains: